 For example, you might want to start with clicks or general traffic, and then you can move on as your channel and following grow to start looking at engagement.
+You can get more views by using a bot – click here for more details.
 Even with the targets you’re measuring, within those you’ll need to define your key performance indicators.

 Set a Schedule

 You have to be consistent if you’re going to effectively use the power of YouTube for your marketing or advertising.